Last Updated on April 27, 2023 by Larissa

 77 miles farther west, the silver-and-lead mining town of Eureka bills itself as the “Friendliest Town on the Loneliest Road.”
 In the 1880s, when the smelters were cranking out at full speed, it was named “The Pittsburgh of the West.”
 With an ornate circa 1879 opera house and museum in the former offices of one of Nevada’s oldest newspapers, The Eureka Sentinel, which was founded in 1870 during the mining boom, Eureka could easily serve as a Western movie set.

 Ghost towns and ancient stones

 Lovers of ghost towns—and all things abandoned—will love this drive.
-All along the Loneliest Road, just over the hill to the north or south intrepid souls will find the vestiges of life once lived with gusto.
+There are views in Nevada all along the Loneliest Road.
+Just over the hill to the north or south intrepid souls will find the vestiges of life once lived with gusto.
 Two miles outside of Eureka, the former mining hamlet of Ruby Hill lies abandoned to the elements.
 Some of the corrugated tin-roofed buildings scattered along a small gully still house the furniture of prior residents–a sobering reminder of why these are called ghost towns.
 Among the silvery juniper bushes and piñon trees, cactus flowers blooming in bright fuchsia provide vivid splashes of color.

 Midway across the state, Route 50 shakes hands a few times with the path of the old Pony Express.
 A handful of crumbling stations are still hunched over by the roadside.
 This area is desolate even now, imagine the plight of the lonely mail rider galloping through during the service’s brief life?